xToken/CompMod/webpages/misc_overview.md

 ### Others:
 	- Health bars are disabled in tournament mode
 	- Added binding for commander to toggle health bars being visible on all friendlies (Default H)
+	- Commander health bars setting is remembered between games, and defaults to on
 	- Adjusted medpack/ammopack drops and order issuing to limit early scouting abilities
 	- Spectators can now see maturity levels on alien structures

+### Supply:
+	- Added base system for supply rework, currently disabled